 Digital technology is transforming the payments industry and creating a highly competitive market.
-Due to the saturation of the merchant services industry, finding a fintech company that can support an enterprise business may seem cumbersome.
+Due to the saturation of the merchant services industry, finding a fintech company that can support enterprise payment processing may seem cumbersome.
 With more locations and a larger business model to support, innovation, convenience, and faster payment solutions is a must.

 What Is Enterprise Payment Processing?

 An Enterprise is a conceptual organization of people and entities that interact with one another with the intent to accomplish something.
-Enterprise payment processing focuses on those businesses with multiple locations (10+) processing at least $8M in payments a year.
-Managing multiple locations increases complexity in how the enterprise collects payments.
-The organization requires a streamlined process that allows them to not only use more payment solutions under one umbrella but also account for a greater variety of payment needs..
+Enterprise payment processing focuses on those businesses with multiple locations processing at least $8M in payments a year.

 Benefits of an Enterprise Payments Strategy

 Now that we’ve covered the basics of enterprise payments, let’s look at how you can craft an payments strategy for your organization.

 First, an enterprise-wide payment strategy must support your capital strategy.
 Note that defining an enterprise-wide payment strategy requires a thorough analysis of data.
 This helps establish a true cost per payment method or payment channel.
 When working on revisions to an existing working capital strategy be sure to look at more than just an income statement.
 You should develop and understand the link between your income statement and balance sheet.

 Once that’s complete, your next step will be to have a baseline understanding of your current payments ecosystem.
 Look at your enterprise business’s receivables and payables and complete an inventory of payment options, methods, vendors, volumes, and processes currently in place.
 By aligning your payments with common performance indicators across all payment types, you can objectively review your payments.
 This helps identify opportunities to define new strategies that support your working capital.